LMU will play its annual Crimson-Navy Series this week.

 LMU Baseball series finale against Saint Mary's on Mothers Day Sunday.

 LMU Baseball vs. San Francisco, Game Three at Page Stadium, April 9, 2016

 West Coast Conference opener at Page Stadium on Mar.
 18, 2016

-Ronnie Prettyman recently completed his second season as an assistant coach with the LMU baseball program in 2017.
+Ronnie Prettyman enters his third season as an assistant coach with the LMU baseball program in 2018.
 Prettyman came to LMU for the 2016 season after previously serving at his alma mater as a coach within the Cal State Fullerton baseball program.

 Most recently, Prettyman helped guide the 2017 squad to a 38-18 overall record and a 20-7 mark in the WCC to earn a share of the West Coast Conference Championship and a berth into the WCC Championship Tournament.
 The 38 wins are tied for sixth-most in LMU history, and are the most since 2000 (40-19).
 LMU's .679 winning percentage is fourth-best in LMU history, and the best mark since 1990's .726 percentage.
 LMU lost just one weekend series en route to capturing its first WCC title since 2000, finishing the year 11-1-1 in weekend sets.
 The Lions also dropped consecutive games just three times in 2017, and 13 of its 18 losses came by three runs or less.